Best Cell Phone Plans of 2023

 What we like

-Unlimited data for four family members at $80 a month
+Unlimited data for four family members at $25 a month per line

-US Mobile's basic unlimited plan normally costs $35 a month, which is already a good deal for unlimited talk, text, and data.
+US Mobile's Unlimited Essentials plan normally costs $40 a month, which is a decent deal for unlimited talk, text, and data with 10 GB of hotspot data.
 But, for every line you add (up to four), your price-per-line will go down.
-That means two lines cost $60/month, three lines cost $75/month, and four lines only costs $80/month.
-That cost for four lines equals out to $20 per person a month for an unlimited data plan.
+That means two lines cost $35/month per line, and three or more lines only cost $25/month per line.

-As it stands right now, no other carrier can beat US Mobile's family plan deals for unlimited data.
+As it stands right now, no other carrier can beat US Mobile's family plan deal for unlimited data with 10 GB of high-speed hotspot data.
 Here's the proof:

 Cheap unlimited data family plan comparison